c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 enable polymorphic functions and parameterized types.
 It aims to be a C replacement.

 Compared to C3, Zig tries to be a completely new language in terms of syntax and feel.
-C3 uses macros to a modest degree where it is more pervasive in Zig, and does not depart from C to the same degree.
-Like Rust, it features slices as a first class type.
+C3 uses macros to a modest degree, whereas it is more pervasive in Zig, and C3 does not depart from C to the same degree.
+Like Rust, it features slices as a first-class type.
 The standard library uses an explicit allocator to allow it to work with many different allocation strategies.

 Zig is a very ambitious project, aiming to support as many types of platforms as